 As David Risley points out, readers often don’t know what to say after reading an instructional post.

-On the other hand, opinion posts which may differ from what the reader believes or has read elsewhere are posts which encouragement engagement.
+On the other hand, opinion posts that may differ from what the reader believes or has read elsewhere are posts that encourage engagement.